auroraextensions/whiteboard/topic/CsrfAwareActionTrait.md

 ## Description

+Starting in v2.3.0, Magento provides the `CsrfAwareActionInterface`<sup>1</sup>
-Magento offers the `CsrfAwareActionInterface` interface, which is used to validate requests against CSRF attacks.
-In the example below, we've created a trait called `CsrfAwareActionTrait`, which implements this interface.
+interface, which is used to validate requests against CSRF attacks.
+In most cases, default validation is adequate, so the implementation is identical across the vast majority of controllers.

+In the example below, we've created a trait called `CsrfAwareActionTrait`, which effectively implements `CsrfAwareActionInterface` with default validation.

 ## Usage